1. What is a No Discharge Zone (NDZ)?

 King County is not allowed to discharge raw sewage from its West Point wastewater treatment plant and it is under a legal order to control its combined sewer/stormwater overflows.

-The proposed Puget Sound no discharge zone for vessel sewage is a pollution-prevention effort and will help protect shellfish areas and swimming beaches.
+The Puget Sound no discharge zone for vessel sewage is a pollution-prevention effort and will help protect shellfish areas and swimming beaches.
 On-board vessel treatment systems do not achieve the level of treatment that on-land wastewater plants must provide.
 In addition to its treatment plant permits, which set pollution limits on its discharges, King County is under a legal requirement (consent decree) to correct combined sewer/stormwater overflows and minimize their discharges into Puget Sound.